ReneOlsthoorn/Ground/README.md

 In that folder, you must unzip the ```<GroundProjectFolder>\Resources\GroundResources.zip``` The zipfile contains additional DLL's, sounds and images.
 The sourcecode for the included GroundSideLibrary.dll is available on github at: https://github.com/ReneOlsthoorn/GroundSideLibrary.
 The libchipmunk.dll is included because the default libchipmunk.dll from MSYS2 does not work.
-Only the version without symbols works.
-So I compiled it with Mingw64 like this: ```cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_FLAGS_RELEASE="-s" ..```
+More info on that is in the remarks section.
 After unzipping, you must go to your ```<GroundProjectFolder>\bin\Debug\net10.0``` folder and run the batchfile called
 ```Load.bat``` to download and automatically unzip ```SDL3```, ```SDL3_image``` and other DLL's.
 After this, you can change line 20 in Program.cs `fileName = "sudoku.g"` to `fileName = "mode7.g"` to run the Mode7